-Jefferson State offers many credit courses that are available on WebCT via the College's web site:www.jeffstateonline.com.
-These courses are equivalent to on-campus courses and typically include a textbook, occasional study sessions conducted by the instructor, and on-campus exams, labs, and/or presentations.
-A Jefferson State faculty member serves as the instructor of each course, and upon successful completion of the course the student receives credit equivalent to an oncampus course.
-To take advantage of an on-line course, each student must have access to a computer with an Internet account.
-Specific information about Internet courses is available on the Jefferson State homepage, and course offerings are listed in the Class Schedule each term.
-For more information, contact Connie Morris, Distance Education Program Coordinator.
+Jefferson State offers many credit courses that are available on WebCT via the College's homepage at www.jeffstateonline.com.
+These courses are equivalent to on-campus courses and typically require a textbook and occasional on-campus meetings for labs, exams, study sessions, and/or presentations.
+A Jefferson State faculty member serves as the instructor of each course, and upon successful completion of the course, the student receives credit equivalent to an oncampus course.
+To take advantage of an online course, each student must have access to a computer with an internet account.
+Specific information about internet courses is available on the Jefferson State homepage, and course offerings are listed in the Class Schedule each term.
+For more information, contact Connie Caskey, Distance Education Department Chair.